 Packaged-tour.
 Our packaged-tour business has grown rapidly in the past three years.
-In 2008, 2009 and 2010, revenues from our packaged-tour business accounted for RMB109 million, RMB176 million and RMB380 million (US\$58 million), respectively.
+In 2009, 2010 and 2011, revenues from our packaged-tour business accounted for RMB176 million, RMB380 million and RMB535 million (US\$85 million), respectively.
 We conduct our packaged-tour business mainly through our consolidated affiliated Chinese entities, which bundle the packaged-tour products and receive referral fees from different travel suppliers for different components and services of the packaged tours sold through our transaction and service platform.
-Referral fees are recognized as net revenues after the packaged-tour services are rendered.
+Referral fees are recognized as revenues after the packaged-tour services are rendered.
 Our consolidated affiliated entities also, from time to time, act as principal in connection with the packaged-tour services provided by them.
 When they act as principal, they recognize gross amounts received from customers as revenues after the packaged-tour services are rendered.

 Corporate Travel.
 Corporate travel revenues primarily include commissions from air ticket booking, hotel reservation and packaged-tour services rendered to corporate clients.
-In 2008, 2009 and 2010, revenues from our corporate travel services accounted for RMB56 million, RMB83 million and RMB130 million (US\$20 million), respectively.
+In 2009, 2010 and 2011, revenues from our corporate travel services accounted for RMB83 million, RMB130 million and RMB162 million (US\$26 million), respectively.
 Commissions from air-ticketing services rendered are recognized after air tickets are issued.
 Commissions from hotel reservation services rendered are recognized after hotel customers have completed their stay at the applicable hotel and upon confirmation of pending payment of the commissions by the hotel.
-Commissions from tour package services rendered are recognized on a net basis after the packaged-tour service are rendered and collections are reasonably assured.
+Commissions from tour package services rendered are recognized on a net basis after the packaged-tour services are rendered and collections are reasonably assured.